RSZ-Nld/Esp32-si4735-Seperat-Enc-Displ-Vol-RF-Gain/Readme.md

 ## About the original project
 This project is based on
 Use ESP32 arduino Boards and 3.2 TFT display touchscreen TFT_eSPI Ili9341, also works with 4 Inch ILI9488 Display

-Initial code and job this files is a great PE0MGB Gert https://github.com/pe0mgb/SI4735-Radio-ESP32-Touchscreen-Arduino
+Initial code and job this files is from PE0MGB Gert https://github.com/pe0mgb/SI4735-Radio-ESP32-Touchscreen-Arduino

 ...and PU2CLR Ricardo for Si4735 library and SSB patch,